opencardev/crankshaft/README.md

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
 Crankshaft is possible thanks to the power of [OpenAuto](https://github.com/f1xpl/openauto) and [aasdk](https://github.com/f1xpl/aasdk).
 Crankshaft and OpenAuto are in no way related or certfied by either Google or Android.

+Getting Started
+--

+It's easy to get started even when you're new to Raspberry Pi and know nothing about electronics.
+[Check here for the latest guide](https://github.com/htruong/crankshaft/wiki/Getting-started-with-Crankshaft).
+As of March 2018, we are still writing and perfecting the guide so anyone can get started.

 Have questions?
 We have answers!
 --